jsconf/wwwtf.berlin/welcome/index.md

 * [Chinese food in Berlin](https://foursquare.com/mrgnrdrck/list/chinese-food-in-berlin)
 * [Berlin bars](https://foursquare.com/user/79085/list/berlin-bars)

-The above foursquare lists are some awesome places curated and recommended by the amazing <a href="https://twitter.com/mrgnrdrck/">@mrgnrdrck</a>.
+The above foursquare lists and article are some awesome tips, tricks and places curated and recommended by the amazing <a href="https://twitter.com/mrgnrdrck/">@mrgnrdrck</a>.

 <a href="#top">Back to Top</a>